TimmDay/ml-lstm-evauluating-text-gen/paper_backup.md

 \subsection{The Corpora and the Dictionary}
-Two dictionaries were trialled for this check:
+Two english dictionaries were trialled for this project:
 - nltk words corpus (https://www.nltk.org/api/nltk.corpus.html#module-nltk.corpus)
 - pyEnchant (https://pypi.org/project/pyenchant/)

-For this project, pyEnchant seemed superior for verifying slang-like words, of which there are many in the online corpora.
+For this project, pyEnchant seemed superior for verifying modern words, of which there are many in the online corpora.
+It also provides dictionaries for American, British and Australia english, which is relevant for this project.

+TODO corpora stats table

 The following table shows the

 \begin{table}[t!]
 \begin{center}
 \begin{tabular}{|l|rl|}
-\hline \textbf{Corpus} & tokens & \textbf{Validity rate}\\ \hline
+\hline \textbf{Corpus} & \textbf{validity rate}\\ \hline
-Wiki summaries & ~52,000 \\
+Wiki summaries & 92.45 \\
-Twitter London & ~30,000 \\
+Twitter London & 94.38 \\
-Twitter Melbourne & ~30,000\\
+Twitter Melbourne & 92.66\\
 \hline
 \end{tabular}
 \end{center}
 \caption{\label{font-table} Corpora stats }
 \end{table}

+\subsubsection{Wikipedia Corpus Stats:}
-WIKI: US english dictionary used total tokens: 62607 trash tokens (non-ACSII, punctuation chunks, numbers such as dates): 12694 total minus trash: 49913
+American English dictionary used total tokens: 62607 trash tokens (non-ACSII, punctuation chunks, numbers such as dates): 12694 total minus trash: 49913